Earth Notes: On Website Technicals (2024-05)

 RewriteRule "^/rss/podcast.*\.rss$" - [L,R=429,E=RSS_RATE_LIMIT:2]

-Note that this only blocks requests for the podcast RSS feeds, and the request count used to drive this only looks at their fetches.
+Note that this only blocks requests for the podcast RSS feeds, and the request count used to drive this only looks at requests for them.

 2024-05-12: If-Modified-Since Regex Error